 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate PLUT virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-If it is obvious that a received email is irrelevant and it also contains some web link or attachment, then it is best to simply ignore it (keep its contents unopened).
-Third party downloaders, installers or other similar tools should not be used to download any software.
-The best way to do it is using official websites (and direct download links).
-Unofficial software updating tools cannot be trusted, all installed software must be updated using implemented tools or functions that are provided by official software developers.
-Software activations should not be done using various 'cracking' tools, many of the mare designed to cause computer infections.
-Besides, it is not legal to use such tools (bypass activations).
-If there is no reputable anti-virus or anti-spyware software installed, it should be done right away.
-It is important to have a tool of this type installed and to keep it enabled at all times.
+If a received email seems irrelevant and contains a web link or attachment, it is best to simply ignore it (leave the contents unopened).
+Third party downloaders, installers, and other such tools should not be used to download software.
+The best way is to use official websites and direct download links.
+Unofficial software update tools cannot be trusted.
+All installed software must be updated using implemented tools or functions that are provided by official software developers.
+Software activation should not be carried out using 'cracking' tools, since many cause computer infections.
+Furthermore, using cracks to bypass software activation is illegal.
+Ensure that you have reputable anti-virus or anti-spyware software installed and enabled at all times.
 If your computer is already infected with PLUT, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All FILES ENCRYPTED "RSA1024"